johnmosesman/talks/okcrb/2017/presentation.md

 # What problems?

-1. Performance and scale
+1. Performance and scaling issues
-2. Multipart systems where pieces need to communicate with each other
+2. Multipart systems with pieces that communicate with each other
 3. Continuously running systems or systems with a lot of background processing
 4. Poor app architecture